ObsEva SA: Obseva Announces That Nolasiban Implant 4 Study Did Not Meet Primary Endpoint

 Conference Call

 ObsEva will host a conference call and audio webcast today beginning at 8:00 a.m.
 Eastern Time/2:00 p.m.
 Central European Time to discuss IMPLANT 4 trial results and third quarter financial results.
-Investors may participate by dialing (844) 419-1772 for U.S. callers or +1 (213) 660-0921 for international callers and referring to conference ID 9273485.
-A live or archived webcast of the conference call can be accessed under the "Investors" section of ObsEva's website www.obseva.com.
+Investors may participate by dialing.

 About Nolasiban